weakincentives/site/WARP.md

 ## Repository Structure

 This is a minimal static site repository with:
-- `index.html` - Single page with embedded CSS
+- `public/index.html` - Single page with embedded CSS
+- `wrangler.toml` - Cloudflare Workers deployment configuration
 - `LICENSE` - Apache License 2.0
 - No package manager, build tools, or dependencies